 - Physical and environmental security leverages best in class cloud-providers to protect against attacks.
 Selection of vendors is based on required controls (e.g., power/electrical controls, physical-access safeguards, fire detection/supression systems).

 - For more information, see Overview of Hardened Developer and Operational Processes at Solace.

 - Considerations for Additional Security

-- PubSub+ Cloud is secure by default and event broker services are deployed with a secure configuration by default.
-Security updates are required and there are additional settings you can make to further harden security.
+- PubSub+ Cloud is secure by default and event broker services are deployed with a secure configuration.
+Security updates are required and there are additional settings you can configure to further harden security.

 - The default settings in PubSub+ Cloud balance development ease and production requirements (initial integration) with security.
-There are some additional recommendations in your environment that can further harden deployments in infrastructure that you control when you require additional security.
-For more information, see Considerations for Additional Security and Best Practices.
+There are some additional recommendations for your environment that can further harden deployments in infrastructure that you control when you require additional security.
+For more information, see Additional Steps and Best Practices for Security.